-To facilitate this workflow, you can enable the $\[\kappa \]$ Peg Selecton Mode option in the Tool Properties of the Transform tool.
+To facilitate this workflow, you can enable the $\sqrt[K]{}$ Peg Selecton Mode option in the Tool Properties of the Transform tool.
 This will ensure that, when you click on a drawing layer in the Camera view, its parent peg is selected instead.
-You can also disable animation on your drawing layers-see Disabling Animation on Drawing Layers on page 72.